|The Inhibitory Effect of Hsa-miR-330 Replacement on the Proliferation and Migration of Breast Cancer MCF-7 Cells|

 |1Immunology Research Center, Tabriz University of Medical Sciences, Tabriz, Iran

-2Department of Medical genetic, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran
+2Department of Medical Genetics, Faculty of Medicine, Tabriz University of Medical Sciences, Tabriz, Iran

 3Student Research Committee, Tabriz University of Medical Sciences, Tabriz, Iran